 Licorice- I have an odd and deep-rooted obsession with licorice.
 I try not to eat overly sugary candy, but when it’s that time of the month I literally cannot stop myself.
 I keep Australia soft chewing black licorice, sweetened with molasses, on hand for days like this.
 It’s a love it or hate it flavor so this one might be polarizing for some of you.
 For example, every time my sister tries a piece, she literally gags.
 I’m convinced there is something seriously wrong with her!

-Pomegranate Seeds- Just kall me Kylie… If you don’t follow the youngest Jenner sister on Snapchat, you probably don’t know that she eats an insane amount of pomegranate seeds.
+Pomegranate Seeds- Just call me Kylie… If you don’t follow the youngest Jenner sister on Snapchat, you probably don’t know that she eats an insane amount of pomegranate seeds as an easy and healthy snack.
 I’m not at that level, but I love a few spoonfuls for a sweet/tart pick-me up.

 Paleo Cookies- These are my sweet weakness!
 I bake them with only a handful of ingredients: Almond butter, cashew butter, maple syrup, vanilla extract, eggs, baking soda, salt, and dark chocolate chips.
 I really need to do a post on them but I change up the recipe a little every time so it’s hard.
 I promise to write it down next time I do it though.